The New Digital SAT® – What You Need To Know!

 Spring 2024 | Digital | Digital |

-How Is the New Digital SAT Different from the Current SAT?
+How Is the Digital SAT Different from the Paper and Pencil SAT?

-The first obvious change is that you will take the test on a computer or tablet.
+The first obvious change is that the digital test is taken on a computer or tablet.
 In addition, the College Board has introduced some major changes to the SAT that you should be aware of.
-Below is the list of changes as we switch from the old SAT to the new SAT:
+Below is the list of changes as from the old SAT to the new SAT:

-To take the digital SAT, you will need a device that connects to Wi-Fi.
-You have to download and install the latest version of Bluebook® testing application on a Mac or Windows device, an iPad, or a school-managed Chromebook.
-You will have to sign in to the app using your College Board online account username and password.
-For more information about device and OS compatibility, check out this page on digital SAT device readiness here.
+To take the Digital SAT, you need a device that connects to Wi-Fi.
+You have to download and install the latest version of the Bluebook® testing application on a Mac or Windows device, an iPad, or a school-managed Chromebook.
+You must sign in to the app using your College Board online account username and password.
+For more information about device and OS compatibility, check out this page on Digital SAT device readiness here.

 To make the testing experience convenient and hassle-free, the Bluebook app comes with the following handy features.